-In 2021, the priorities will be on:
+In 2022, the priorities will be on:

-- 1. delivering the ERTMS game changers (telecoms, localization, moving blocks, automation), also in view of their integration in the TSI 2022 package, with the objective to ensure the evolution of the system towards Baseline 3 and its market uptake; - 2. reach higher TRL level towards demonstrators, completion and possibly future ITDs (Integrated Technology Demonstrators) in the different IPs; - 3. explore new areas and new technologies that will contribute to foster the system transformation of railway; - 4. prepare the transition to the next programming period, with particular reference to the L4R projects and the incoming System Pillar.
+- 1. delivering the R&I for the ERTMS game changers (telecoms, localization, moving blocks, automation), also in view of their integration in the TSI 2022 package, with the objective to ensure the evolution of the system towards Baseline 3 and its market uptake; - 2. implement and obtain final resuls on the technologies demonstrated through R&I in relevant environment or even system prototypes demonstration in operational environment.
+In this respect, possible integration of TD (Integrated Technology Demonstrators) will also be fostered in the different IPs, with a view of showing them at InnoTrans 2022; - 3. explore new areas and new technologies that will contribute to foster the system transformation of railway;